 Turns out Audrey’s ‘routine’ case in season 1 isn’t so routine after all.
 It turns out that it may have been caused by a person and their strange often supernatural abilities.
 For those in the know these abilities are called the Troubles.
 They can be relatively harmless, or as is the case with most of them, rather deadly.
 Turns out a lot people in Haven are Troubled and may not even know it.
 Audrey finds she can help these people because she’s immune to the Troubles effects.
 Nathan is able to help because he’s Troubled too (he can’t feel pain.)
 Duke knows a lot of the folklore and history of Haven as well it’s residents both good and bad.
 Together they set out to help the residents of Haven.
 Along the way they uncover Audrey’s true identity and it’s definitely not what any of them expected.

-You may remember I mentioned Duke finding a lover in a girl named Jennifer.
+Earlier I mentioned Duke finding a lover in a girl named Jennifer (I know I forgot to mention her name.)
 They seem kind of made for each other and a character who starts out as just some quirky plot device becomes a fully realized person.
 Due to some unfortunate circumstances involving a portal she ends up getting killed.
 You see what I mean about characters not getting happy endings?
-I haven’t even started to mention the character who seems to embody this the most Dwight Hendrickson played by Adam “Edge” Copeland.
+I haven’t even started to mention the character who seems to embody this the most, Dwight Hendrickson played by Adam “Edge” Copeland.